If you’re new to Pilates, here are a few FAQs to help shed some light on what to expect:

-I will create a tailor-made programme of exercises that are specific to your needs.
+If you opt for a private lesson, I will create a tailor-made programme of exercises that are specific to your needs.
 This will involve a combination of both mat and equipment exercises and, as you build your strength and confidence, you will have the opportunity to try more challenging exercises to keep you motivated.
-There are over 500 exercises to choose from so one thing is guaranteed – you will never get bored!
+There are over 500 exercises to choose from so one thing is guaranteed: you will never get bored!

 Most people wear gym kit – leggings and a t-shirt for example.
 You want to make sure that the clothes you wear are comfortable and allow for ease of movement without any restriction but aren’t too loose so they get caught in the springs.
 Gents, I would recommend wearing cycling shorts either on their own or underneath looser shorts if you feel more comfortable.

 You should also wear a clean pair of socks – it’s not essential to buy specialist Pilates socks with non-slip soles, although some people prefer these.